MisaZhu/mario_vm/runtime/README.md

 # Mario Runtime.

-Mario javascript runtime engine, will automaticly load .so extra native libs and javascript libs from the path which defined by MARIO_LIBS.
+Mario javascript runtime engine, will automaticly load .so extra native libs and javascript libs from the path which defined by MARIO_LIBS(usually is '/usr/local/mario/libs').